 Car insurance is a complicated industry and your provider can sometimes seem like an all-knowing voice on the other side of the telephone line that doesn’t have to reveal how your rate was calculated.
 Obviously, car insurance is something that everyone has to have and has to pay for each month but understanding how the number that appears on your bill is determined could go a long way towards deciding if your current provider is the best choice for you and your situation.

 Here are 6 things that affect your insurance rate and that your car insurance provider doesn’t want you to know about them.

-There is significant research and information that shows that on average women end up paying around 12% less than their male counterparts.
-While 12% might seem like a rather small percentage, over a life time of driving this means that a woman could end up saving upwards of $15,000 on their car insurance.
-12% is a small number but $20,000 is most definitely not.
-The simple reason for this is that generally speaking men drive more aggressively than women and therefore over a life time will have to file more claims.
+There is significant research and information that shows that on average women end up paying around 5% less than their male counterparts.
+While 5% might seem like a rather small percentage, over a life time of driving this means that a woman could end up saving upwards of $10,000 on their car insurance.
+5% is a small number but $10,000 is most definitely not.
+There is a simple reason why women pay less for car insurance.
+That is, generally speaking, men drive more aggressively than women and therefore over a life time will have to file more claims.

 An Ivy League school education isn’t necessary and you don’t have to understand calculus or how to apply physics to your everyday life.
 But your car insurance provider will want to know what level of school you’ve achieved and they will used it when they calculate your rate.
 In the eyes of an insurance provider the more education you have (i.e. the more degrees you have) the less expensive your insurance will be.
 There is quite a lot of debate surrounding this practice as it paints the picture that insurance providers believe that people who have more education are better drivers or will get in fewer accidents.
 But whatever your insurance provider really believes, this practice is real.